Europe's Hottest Destinations for 2019

 After a fascinating tour in Belem around the Jeronimos Monastery I was tickled pink to find the first bakery to produce the famous pasteis de nata, a warm custard tart in a crispy pastry case that is sprinkled with cinnamon as a final topping.
 The pastries were made to make money for the monastery and have become a celebrity in their own right.

 Before I leave Portugal, it would be remiss to not mention the fabulous cruising on the River Douro, which has become increasingly popular.
 It is an elegant and relaxing way to travel, again taking in the changing landscapes.
-I was quite excited to see that the Spirit of Chartwell vessel cruises this stretch of water – the same boat that took the Queen along the Thames for her Diamond Jubilee celebrations.

 For another side to Portugal, try Madeira.
 It is easy to see why it's so popular with the UK market.
 It is a stunning island with volcanic landscapes, historic cities and a craggy coastline.
 Most importantly, it tends to have glorious weather all year round.

 Whilst the scenery will keep you occupied, the island also hosts a popular flower festival in April/May each year, when the streets become a vibrant showcase for bright petals.
 The highlight is the magical parade of flower-bedecked floats travelling through the city accompanied by dancers, singers and costume-wearing children.